TryExceptElse/pysheetdata/README.md

 .cached_position : returns the position of the cell as it was loaded from the workbook

-.dependencies : returns the dependencies of the cell, either that are in its formula, or a script that uses cells['ref']
+.dependencies : returns dictionary of the dependencies referenced either in its formula, or a script that uses cells['ref']

 note on dependencies: